The Last Adam

 The mystery remains

-And so, the opinion among scholars has shifted, and most now believe that the Gospel of John comes from a separate tradition.
+And so, scholars’ views have shifted, and many now believe that the Gospel of John comes from a separate tradition.
 To Greeks and others, a human could more easily become godlike than to Jews.
 The Bible also testifies to this.
 After Paul healed a lame man in Lystra, the locals concluded that Paul and Barnabas were gods in human form (Acts 14:11).
 The first three Gospels emerged within Jewish Christianity.
 In contrast, the Gospel of John originated from a Gentile Christian community.
-And gradually, the scholars came to the conclusion that John could be more historically accurate than previously thought.
+And gradually, the scholars concluded that John could be more historically accurate than previously thought.

-Hence, John may reveal things that other Gospels fail to mention.
+Hence, John may reveal details that other Gospels omit.
 There were disputes about the nature of Jesus and his relationship with God.
 Was he human or godlike?
 The compromise ultimately became that he was both.
 Paul never wrote about what transpired during Jesus’ life.
-Mark is the oldest Gospel that tells the story of Jesus’ life.
+Mark is the oldest Gospel, telling the story of Jesus’ life.
 It is brief and presents an enigmatic Jesus.
 Mark 1:27-28 reads,

 The people were all so amazed that they asked each other, ‘What is this?
 A new teaching, and with authority!
 He even gives orders to impure spirits and they obey him.’
 News about him spread quickly over the whole region of Galilee.

-The Gospel of Mark initially ends after Mary Magdalene and a few other women discover that Jesus’ tomb is empty, and an angel tells them that Jesus has risen.
+The Gospel of Mark initially ended with Mary Magdalene and a few other women discovering that Jesus’ tomb was empty and an angel telling them that Jesus had risen.
 The remainder is a later addition.
 Because of that, some scholars doubt the resurrection.
 Other scholars have suggested that it was an intentional open ending, ‘because everyone knew what happened next.’
-That is a bit of a stretch, as it attributes Hitchcock-like motives to an author who seemed keen on giving a testimony.
+That is a bit of a stretch, as it is attributing Hitchcock-like motives to an author who seemed keen to give testimony.
 Jesus probably appeared to at least some of his followers after his death.
 Otherwise, there would be no Christianity.
 And so, the premature ending of Mark raises questions.

 That could be as reliable as it can get.
-Conviction, no matter how strong, is not a fact, but we have no unquestionable, accurate accounts of what had transpired.
+Conviction, no matter how strong, is not a fact, but we have no accurate accounts of what had transpired.
 The Gospels diverge from what Paul writes, so we can’t construct a more precise picture of the events unless we can establish which accounts are the most reliable and what the falsifications are.
-And so, we can’t get closer to the truth unless we learn more about the relationship between God, the supposed guy in the sky, and Jesus, His alleged son.
+And so, we can’t get closer to the truth unless we learn more about the relationship between God —that supposed guy in the sky— and Jesus, His alleged son.

 Featured image: Jesus and Minas Coptic icon dating from the 6th or 7th century.
 Clio20 (Anonymous).
 Wikimedia Commons.